jc-roth/rcfdtdpy/docs/_build/html/_sources/sim.rst.txt

 where :math:`m_0` is the starting index of the material.
 Increments along the vertical axis represent increments in the oscillator index :math:`j`, and increments along the horizontal axis represent increments in space.

 * Discuss the choice of :math:`\frac{\Delta t}{\Delta z}\approx c`
-* Discuss how to create a current object

 .. automodule:: rcfdtd_sim.sim
    :members: